branch14/gentle/README.md

 ## Introduction to gentle

-'gentle' gently touches HTML templates.
+'gentle' lets you be gentle to your markup.

 If you have worked with ERb or HAML, which you very likely have, since you are looking into gentle, you might have found yourself cutting and